Orson Welles

 6 ft 2 in | 188 cm

-He made his big screen debut in drama movie Citizen Kane (1941) which he directed, co-wrote, produced and starred in lead role as Charles Foster Kaneas and for which he was nominated for the Academy Award for Best Actor and he won the Academy Award for best Screenplay.
+Citizen Kane (1941) - Charles Foster Kane, for which he was nominated for the Academy Awards for Best Actor and Best Director also won the Academy Award for best Screenplay

-He was nominated for the Golden Globe Award for Best Actor in a Supporting Role for his role as Judge Rauch in crime drama film Butterfly (1982).
+He was nominated for the Golden Globe Award for Best Actor in a Supporting Role - Motion Picture for his role as Judge Rauch in crime drama film Butterfly (1982).

-He directed and starred in role as Sir John Falstaff in comedy drama film Chimes at Midnight (Campanadas a medianoche) (1965), for which he won two awards at the 1966 Cannes Film Festival and was nominated for a BAFTA Award for Best Foreign Actor.
+He directed and starred as Sir John Falstaff in comedy drama film Chimes at Midnight (Campanadas a medianoche) (1965), for which he was nominated for the BAFTA Award for Best Foreign Actor.

 Attended public school in Madison, Wisconsin.